 The ACE Board of Directors casts vision for the shape and direction of the organization and provides support and guidance for ACE staff and members

 Geoff Watts has spent nearly two decades as the chief coffee buyer for Intelligentsia Coffee, now located in Chicago, Illinois; Los Angeles, California; and New York City, New York.
 He has served as an official judge in over 30 international coffee competitions and was a pioneer of the Direct Trade approach to coffee sourcing, which uniquely suits him for his position with ACE.
-Mr. Watts is the Chair of the ACE Board and a member of the Executive Committee.
+Mr. Watts is the past-chair of the ACE Board and a member of the Executive Committee.

 Augustin Manirakiza, is the Communication, Promotion & Marketing Manager for InterCafe Burundi and the COE National Coordinator.
 Augustin has been instrumental in the success of Cup of Excellence in Burundi, speaks to the media regarding Burundi Coffees and regularly represents Burundi at major international trade shows.
 As a former mill operator and current mango farmer, he understands the challenges faced by all levels of production and marketing.